|

 Tree species to avoid include many of the conifers, eucalyptus, hackberry,

 beech and dogwood.
-For certain mushroom species such Reishi, hemlock,
+For certain mushroom species such as Reishi, hemlock,

 fir, and spruce can be used.

-The best times for cutting the logs are either in the winter or early spring months for spring
+The best times for cutting the logs are either in the winter months for spring

 inoculation or after July 15 for mid-summer or fall inoculation.
 When